mvolkmann/blog/src/neovim.md

 ## LSP Zero

 The Language Server Protocol (LSP) was designed by Microsoft for use in VS Code.
-It can be used by other text editors such as neovim.
+It can be used by other text editors such as Neovim.

 {% aTargetBlank "https://github.com/VonHeikemen/lsp-zero.nvim", "LSP Zero" %}
-is a neovim plugin that bundles all the code require to get
+is a Neovim plugin that bundles all the code require to get
 {% aTargetBlank "https://github.com/hrsh7th/nvim-cmp", "nvim-cmp" %}
 (a popular autocompletion plugin) and
 {% aTargetBlank "https://github.com/neovim/nvim-lspconfig", "nvim-lspconfig" %}
-(configuration for the Nvim LSP client that is bundled with neovim) to work together.
+(configuration for the Nvim LSP client that is bundled with Neovim) to work together.
 It also uses {% aTargetBlank "https://github.com/williamboman/mason.nvim",
 "mason.nvim" %} (another package manager)
-to allow you to install language servers from inside neovim.
+to allow you to install language servers from inside Neovim.

 To install and configure LSP Zero: